-Sanderson v McManus 1997 – parental rights or the interests of the child?
+Sanderson v McManus (1997): parental rights or interests of the child?

-- The admissibility of hearsay evidence from the child 'B' and whether this was appropriate;
+- the admissibility of hearsay evidence from the child, and whether this was appropriate;

-- The importance of the application of the 'welfare principle' when determining what is in child's best interests.
+- the importance of the application of the“welfare principle” when determining what is in a child’s best interests.

-The decision by the Appellate Court solidifies the concept of the "best interests" test.
-It considers the terms of Section 3(2) the Law Reform (Parent and Child) (Scotland) Act 1986 Act and undertakes an analysis of the considerations the Court must have when dealing with cases involving children.
-In addition, it adheres to the decision of Porchetta v Porchetta (1986 SLT 105) in so far as it departs from the common law presumption that a father has a right to access with his child.
-The paramount consideration' must be the welfare of the child.
+The decision by the appellate court solidifies the concept of the “best interests” test.
+It considers the terms of s 3(2) of the Law Reform (Parent and Child) (Scotland) Act 1986, and undertakes an analysis of the considerations the court must have when dealing with cases involving children.
+In addition, it adheres to the decision of Porchetta v Porchetta 1986 SLT 105 in so far as it departs from the common law presumption that a father has a right to access with his child.
+The “paramount consideration” must be the welfare of the child.

 The reclaiming motion was granted and the order for adoption was made in this case.
 The petitioner’s sexual orientation was neither a barrier nor a relevant factor.
 What mattered was his ability to care for the child.

-This case centred upon the issue of the child's view in section 11 proceedings.
-The Court is obliged.
-Having regard to the child's age and maturity, so far as is practicable, to give the child an opportunity to indicate whether he or she wishes to express a view, and if he or she does so wish, to give the opportunity to express them and then have regard to any views which the child does express.
+This case centred on the issue of the child’s view in s 11 proceedings.
+The court is obliged, having regard to the child’s age and maturity, so far as is practicable to give the child an opportunity to indicate whether they wish to express a view and if the child does so wish, to give the opportunity to do so and then have regard to any views which the child does express.

-The system of written pleadings was subject of comment.
-The Lord President commented: “it might be that the liberty which professional advisers enjoyed in this field should be curtailed”.
+The system of written pleadings was the subject of comment.
+The Lord President observed: “It might be that the liberty which professional advisers enjoy in this field should be curtailed”.
 Lord Reed endorsed the Lord President’s remarks by stressing “the duty of counsel and other professional advisers to concentrate on the issue, namely the welfare of the child, rather than exploring every byway in the relationship between the parents”.

 This decision also offered food for thought to those of us appointed to act as reporters and curators.
 It seems appropriate and potentially helpful for practitioners to invite the sheriff to clarify the envisaged role of the reporter or curator in individual cases.
 Specific direction to restrict the scope of a report to the views of a child could potentially avoid an exacerbation of tensions between parents by avoiding lengthy narratives about “the byways”.